Forbes

 • Increased accuracy.
 Automated validation and rules-based cross-checking reduce the human error that comes with manual data entry.

 • Lower operational costs.
-Reducing manual labor and rework tends to produce meaningful cost savings over time, particularly for organizations processing high volumes of documents.
+Reducing manual labor and rework tends to produce meaningful cost savings over time, especially for companies processing high volumes of documents.

 • Improved efficiency.
-Documents that once took minutes to process by hand can often be handled in seconds, and integrating extracted data directly into business systems removes manual handoffs.
+A document that took minutes by hand can be handled in seconds.
+Feeding the data straight into business systems removes the manual handoff too.

 • Greater scalability.
 Automated processing can absorb growing document volumes without a proportional increase in headcount, which matters especially during demand spikes.